cognifydotcx/Cognify/README.md

 ## Overview

-The **Multi-Agent AI System with Validation** is a Python-based application leveraging OpenAI's GPT-4 model to perform specialized tasks through a collaborative multi-agent architecture.
-Built with Streamlit for an intuitive web interface, this system includes agents for summarizing medical texts, writing research articles, and sanitizing medical data (Protected Health Information - PHI).
+The **Multi-Agents AI System from Scratch** is a Python-based application leveraging OpenAI's GPT-4o model to perform specialized tasks through a collaborative multi-agent architecture.
+Built with Streamlit for an intuitive web interface without any Agents frameworks/libraries, this system includes agents for summarizing medical texts, writing research articles, and sanitizing medical data (Protected Health Information - PHI).
 Each primary agent is paired with a corresponding validator agent to ensure the quality and accuracy of the outputs.
+Built it for beginners so they can understand that Agents can be built without orchestration frameworks like Crew AI, AutoGen, LangGraph, etc.

 ## Features